ely1basketball1/palmwoodstateroleplay.github.io/README.md

 # Staff Handbook
-PalmWood State Roleplay

 # Introduction
 Welcome to the official PalmWood State Roleplay Staff Handbook.
 This handbook is to be used by official staff members.
-Unauthorized leaking or plagerizim of this document will result in a ban from PalmWood State Roleplay.
+Unauthorized leaking or plagiarism of this document will result in a ban from PalmWood State Roleplay.

-# Staff Information & Expectations
+# Staff Information

 # Staff Rules & Regulations